-With this in mind, by all means, work up to long, 10-mile walks.
+With this in mind, by all means, work up to 10-mile walks if they interest you.
 However, consider adding core, balance, and weight training for a complete fitness program.

 Walking 10 miles takes a substantial amount of time and does not provide the full range of stimuli needed for comprehensive fitness adaptations.

-Building up to 10 miles per day is doable for most individuals provided you start with the right distance and slowly build up.
+Building up to 10 miles per day is doable for most people, as long as you start with the right distance and slowly build up.

-The following are just a few additional tips for ensuring you stay consistent and avoid injuries during your walking program.
+The following are just a few additional tips to help you stay consistent and avoid injuries during your walking program.

 Wear comfortable and supportive walking shoes